 mobile health: The delivery of health care services via mobile communication devices.

-monitoring (of health): A process of keeping a regular and close watch over important aspects of the public’s health and health services through various measurements, and then regularly reporting on the situation, so that the health system and society more generally can plan and respond accordingly.
+monitoring (of public health): A process of keeping a regular and close watch over important aspects of the public’s health and health services through various measurements, and then regularly reporting on the situation, so that the health system and society more generally can plan and respond accordingly.
 The term is often used interchangeably with surveillance, although surveillance may imply more urgent watching and reporting, such as the surveillance of infectious diseases and their epidemics.
-Monitoring can also be applied to individuals, such as hospital care where a person’s condition is closely assessed over time.

 mood (affective) disorders: A set of psychiatric disorders, also called mood disorders.
 The main types of affective disorders are depression, bipolar disorder, and anxiety disorder.
 Symptoms vary by individual and can range from mild to severe.